amirkhasru123/project8bc/verilog/chipverify/2datatypes/readme.txt

 ##scalarAndVector.v

 ####Verilog Array
-	1. An array declaration of a net or variable can be either scalar or vector.
+	An array declaration of a net or variable can be either scalar or vector.
-	2. Multidimensional arry
+	Like multidimensional arry in C.
-	3. Arrays are allowed in Verilog for reg, wire, integer and real data types.
+	Arrays are allowed in Verilog for reg, wire, integer and real data types.

 ##Code Implementation
 	reg        y1 [11:0]; //number of var = 12 each 1-bit